lizhongzheng/lizhongzheng.github.io/_posts/2024-07-01-Side-Information.md

 As a starting point, we assume we have plenty of samples $$(x_i, y_i, s_i), i=1, \ldots$$ jointly sampled from the unknown model.
 Also, we assume that the decision-maker employs the optimal way to combine the side information $$\mathsf s$$ and the received $$k$$ features of $$\mathsf x$$ to estimate the value of $$\mathsf y$$.
 We can imagine a neural network is used to learn this decision function perfectly.
 The focus of this problem is how to find the $$k$$ feature functions to best facilitate this decision-making.

 The main tension of the problem is on having a limited number of $$k$$ features, which is often a much lower dimensional representation of the data $$\mathsf x$$.
 Intuitively, we want the features to be about the dependence between $$\mathsf x$$ and $$\mathsf y$$ so that we can make good predictions, yet we would like to avoid reporting any information that the side information $$\mathsf s$$ can provide.
 Related problems can be found in the context of [protecting sensitive information](https://en.wikipedia.org/wiki/Information-theoretic_security), [fairness in machine learning](https://en.wikipedia.org/wiki/Fairness_(machine_learning)), and many other [multi-terminal information theory](http://web.eng.ucsd.edu/~yhk/nit.html) problems.
-The difficulty here is that we would like to learn these feature functions using neural networks and thus enjoy the computational efficiency and flexibility therein, but we have the additional task to tune the feature functions to avoid overlapping contents.
+The difficulty here is that we would like to learn these feature functions using neural networks and thus enjoy the computational efficiency and flexibility therein, but we have the additional task of tuning the feature functions to avoid overlapping contents.
 It turns out that what we need is a projection operation in the functional space.

 <br>